studiorabota/meteor-johnny-five-tutorial/Readme.md

 # Control your Arduino with a web app via Meteor and Johnny Five

+>Chapter 1: Meteor and Johnny Five
+Chapter 2: LED Matrix

 ## Chapter 1: Meteor and Johnny Five

 In the first chapter we will set up Meteor with Johnny Five and make an LED blink.
 Blink!
 Blink!

-- Level: Intermediate
-- Skillset needed: A bit of JS and Node will help
+- Level: Intermediate.
+A bit of JS and Node will help
 - Time: 30 - 60 minutes
 - Hardware: Arduino, Led Matrix (or one LED)